-It is easy to learn, code and comes with pre-built and pre-styled components.
-It has a clear and consistent documentation.
-Also Ionic comes with the support of lots of Native Components called as Ionic Native.
+Ionic is easy to learn, code and comes with pre-built and pre-styled components.
+It has clear and consistent documentation.
+Also Ionic comes with the support of lots of Native Components called Ionic Native.

-As compared to Ionic it has simple documentation.
+React Native has simple documentation.
 There are lots of NPM (Node Package Manager) packages available to use as and when required.
-You can use native component by creating a platform-specific wrapper.
+You can use the native component by creating a platform-specific wrapper.